easycoder/easycoder.github.io/README.md

 ## The Codex ##

 The Codex is a page on [our website](https://easycoder.github.io) that provides a tutorial series plus a programming playground to try out code and a complete programmers' reference to the **_EasyCoder_** language.
-We also offer a zip file that can be unpacked on any suitable host.

 ## License ##